-Karlovassi ferries connect Samos with Greece, Aegean Islands, Ikaria, Cyclades Islands & Lesbos with crossings available to Piraeus & Kavala (in Greece), Chios, Fournoi & Limnos (in Aegean Islands), Vathi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Mykonos & Syros (in Cyclades Islands) & Mytilene (in Lesbos).
+Karlovassi ferries connect Samos with Greece, Aegean Islands, Ikaria, Cyclades Islands, Lesbos & Turkey with crossings available to Piraeus & Kavala (in Greece), Chios, Fournoi & Limnos (in Aegean Islands), Vathi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Mykonos & Syros (in Cyclades Islands), Mytilene (in Lesbos) & Sigacik (in Turkey).
 Sailings from Karlovassi are operated by numerous ferry companies.

 Found on the glittering ultramarine coast that kisses the north-western edge of Samos, a roughly oval-shaped island deep in the Greek stretch of the North Aegean Sea, is the charming port-town of Karlovasi.
 Built in a wedge between a landscape of steep hills, the town is picture-perfect in its guise as an idyllic Mediterranean community.
 Traditional white-walled apartment blocks rise in anarchic tiers upon slopes coloured deep-green with Mediterranean pines, while a web of narrow lanes snake idly through the suburbs.
 The waterfront is lined by a sweeping promenade studded with alfresco restaurants and bars and canvas stalls selling local wares.
 Beyond them, in the warm shallows of the Aegean Sea, yachts and sailboats bob gently on their moorings.

 The port in Karlovasi is found at the north-eastern edge of town.
 It is a small site featuring a handful of piers that jut into a section of the sea sheltered by an arcing breakwater.
 Incoming ferries dock along the edge of the largest pier where facilities are limited to just a check-in booth and a short stay car-park.